blitzstudios/triton/README.md

   ]
 ```

+## Reconnect

+Since v0.1.6, if DB gets disconnected, Triton will attempt to reconnect.

 ## Defining a Keyspace

 First, define your keyspace.
 Triton will create the keyspace for your at compile time if it does not exist.